ManabiIO/manabitan/README.md

 When you use this software you are aware it may break, but you also want a significantly beefed up and improved version of Yomitan.

-As well as this, Yomitan says no to a lot of feature requests.
-We take the opposite approach.
-If it seems like a good idea, we will add it!

 I am also [actively](https://github.com/yomidevs/yomitan/issues?q=is%3Apr%20author%3Abee-san) pushing PRs to Yomitan to improve it based on this work.

 Using this fork and telling me what works and doesn't will allow me to contribute back to Yomitan easier.